HordesOfGhost/-Nepali-and-English-News-Classifier/README.md

 # News-Classifier
-Small Web application to classify news
+Small Web application to classify News
 Can Classify news on Language English and Nepali Classification Based On Lists
 <ul>